paulschoen/use-post-message/README.md

 Type: `string`

-The name of the channel to use.
+The name of the store to use.

 ##### value

 Type: `T` (default: `undefined`)

-The initial value of the channel.
+The initial value of the store.

 ##### options